-For a given patient with detectable HLA antibodies, the proportion of blood group identical donors from a pool of 10,000 and for which they would be HLA compatible is calculated.
+For a given patient with detectable HLA antibodies, the proportion blood group identical donors from a pool of 10,000 against which the recipient has HLA specific antibodies is calculated.
 This percentage of donors is termed the 'calculated Reaction Frequency' (cRF), more commonly referred to as the sensitisation level.
 Patients with no detectable HLA antibodies will have 0 sensitisation (0% cRF).